 - Required and preferred skills, knowledge and abilities (directly relating to duties)

 - Credentials required (or preferred) to perform the job duties

-For our Classified staff, a completed job description form is compared to the OUS Classification Specifications.
+For our Classified staff, a completed job description form is compared to the USSE Classification Specifications.
 These Classification Specifications are the generic descriptors of work that are the basis for Classified jobs pay scales and serve as a very basic start for job duties.
 These are used in order to compare information gathered through job analysis to match up the job being reviewed to an existing classification.

 For our Unclassified staff, the job description is completed as outlined above.
 Position placement is determined by the duties and job responsibilities assigned to the position.
 According to various Collective Bargaining Agreements and/or internal University practices positions are then slotted into job titles or job families.

 For Unclassified Academic Professionals there are five distinct job families and included representative duties and examples of titles that are resources for employees and their supervisors.
 These are outlined in the AAUP Collective Bargaining Agreement:

 - Health Professional Family